Are you ready for the rig?

 A tale of first time dabbing

 Now it’s story time.
-My first dab experience was intense, scary, relaxing, and exhilarating all at the same time.
-It wasn’t necessarily what happened to me, but what happened to the friend I was with.
+First, my first dab smoking experience was intense, scary, relaxing, and exhilarating all at the same time.
+In comparison, it wasn’t necessarily what happened to me, but what happened to the friend I was with.
 We’ll call him Frank.
-The two of us were very different in our enjoyment of cannabis — mine being much more frequent than his, his being very little outside of special occasions.
+To illustrate, the two of us were very different in our enjoyment of cannabis — mine being much more frequent than his, his being very little outside of special occasions.

-While hanging out at Frank’s place, another friend from down the block came by with some wax.
+Next, while hanging out at Frank’s place, another friend from down the block came by with some wax.
 We’ll call him Mau.
-This was back in the early days when concentrates first started hitting the market, so I had very little info about them and Frank was clueless.
-I had smoked with Frank maybe one other time prior to this, and it was pretty tough to convince him then.
+Previously, this was back in the early days when concentrates first started hitting the market, so I had very little info about them and Frank was clueless.
+Specifically, I had smoked with Frank maybe one other time prior to this, and it was pretty tough to convince him then.

-I managed to convince Frank to take a dab with me so I wouldn’t be alone taking one for my first time dabbing.
-I was instantly struck with awe and confusion upon seeing how it worked.
-Mau turns on a small blow torch and begins heat up the nail while I stare like a caveman that just discovered fire.
+Finally, I managed to convince Frank to take a dab with me so I wouldn’t be alone taking one for my first time dabbing.
+Instantly, I was struck with awe and confusion upon seeing how it worked.
+Then, Mau turns on a small blow torch and begins heat up the nail while I stare like a caveman that just discovered fire.

 “Trust me,” Mau replied.
 “This will be plenty.”

-I take the dabber as Mau hands me the rig with the red-hot nail on top.
-After waiting about 30 seconds, I rub the dabber inside the nail as smoke billows from within.
-I inhale and pull the hit in through a central hole in the middle of the nail.
-The taste was like an amplified cannabis flavor without the harshness of plant matter, followed by an instantaneous attempt by my body to expel my lungs.
+First, I take the dabber as Mau hands me the rig with the red-hot nail on top.
+Then, after waiting about 30 seconds, I rub the dabber inside the nail as smoke billows from within.
+After that, I inhale and pull the hit in through a central hole in the middle of the nail.
+For me, the taste was like an amplified cannabis flavor without the harshness of plant matter, followed by an instantaneous attempt by my body to expel my lungs.

-Imagine taking the biggest bong rip of your life, only to cough your brains out for minutes afterward.
+For example, imagine taking the biggest bong rip of your life, only to cough your brains out for minutes afterward.
 Compared to the coughing I endured from my first dab, a bong rip is nothing.
 I coughed my brains out for five minutes, easy.
-Frank followed up with what looked like a slightly bigger dab than mine, which was the first sign that things were about to get very, very weird.
+In the same way, Frank followed up with what looked like a slightly bigger dab than mine, which was the first sign that things were about to get very, very weird.

-Frank went into the bathroom after he’d been coughing for probably 10 minutes, and comes out a few minutes later and says in-between coughs, “Am I not supposed to be able to breathe?”
+Furthermore, he went into the bathroom after he’d been coughing for probably 10 minutes, and comes out a few minutes later and says in-between coughs, “Am I not supposed to be able to breathe?”
 Panic ensues (mainly from Frank), while everybody else giggles quietly knowing Frank couldn’t actually die from a dab.
-We manage to calm him down enough as his coughing starts to fade, which gives way to a sedated horse effect.
+Finally, we manage to calm him down enough as his coughing starts to fade, which gives way to a sedated horse effect.

 Now at this point, I was feeling terrific.
 The effects of a dab compared to dry flower are much more noticeable immediately after, which fades into a lighter-feeling high that isn’t as cumbersome as dry flower.
 It’s like getting all the great effects of a bong rip without the cloudiness that sometimes comes along with it.

-Frank, on the other hand, was on a whole different level.
-He had forgotten how to use his limbs, and at this point was under a blanket on the couch where another guy was giving him water through a straw because he couldn’t move his arms to take the cup.
-This brings us to the conclusion of this wild first time dabbing, and the reality is that it isn’t near as crazy or extreme as its been made out to be.
+My friend Frank, on the other hand, was on a whole different level.
+Ultimately, he had forgotten how to use his limbs, and at this point was under a blanket on the couch where another guy was giving him water through a straw because he couldn’t move his arms to take the cup.
+As a result, this brings us to the conclusion of this wild first time dabbing, as well as the reality that it isn’t near as crazy or extreme as its been made out to be.

-It’s all about the individual.
-Frank’s tolerance was much different than mine, and so we both handled the dab in very different ways.
-I was much better suited to tolerate the extreme difference in effect due to my experience and built-up tolerance.
+Frankly, (haha) It’s all about the individual.
+His tolerance was much different than mine, and so we both handled the dab in very different ways.
+Matter of fact, I was much better suited to tolerate the extreme difference in effect due to my experience and built-up tolerance.

 Your First Time Dabbing

-Now you know what a dab is, what makes it different from normal cannabis, and an anecdotal story that shares both sides of the experience.
-When it comes to your first dab I cannot stress enough, always start small.
-Dabs are already very small, so if it looks too small to you, it’s probably just the right size to start with.
+In closing, you now know what a dab is, what makes it different from normal cannabis, and an anecdotal story that shares both sides of the experience.
+With that being said, when it comes to your first dab I cannot stress enough, always start small.
+In particular, dabs are already very small, so if it looks too small to you, it’s probably just the right size to start with.

-Be aware that you are consuming a much more potent form of cannabis and THC, and you will notice the difference instantly.
-Due to the potency, you can also quickly build a tolerance, and going from dabbing all the time back to normal smoking might be less rewarding than before you started taking dabs as it won’t provide the same strong effects.
+Above all, be aware that you are consuming a much more potent form of cannabis and THC, and you will notice the difference instantly.
+Most importantly, due to the potency, you can also quickly build a tolerance, and going from dabbing all the time back to normal smoking might be less rewarding than before you started taking dabs as it won’t provide the same strong effects.

 Lastly, just have fun!
-Dabs are always getting better with new methods of extraction coming about all the time, and your local dispensary will always have a bunch of options to pick from.
-Pick the brain of your budtender and figure out what strain would be best for your first dab and find some good things to do while high.
+There’s an entire culture dedicated to dabbing, and you can find it by following 710 friendly hashtags etc. Furthermore, dabs are always getting better with new methods of extraction coming about all the time, and your local dispensary will always have a bunch of options to pick from.
+In short, pick the brain of your budtender and figure out what strain would be best for your first dab and find some good things to do while high.
 Just don’t do the stupid dab dance afterward.
-You’ll look like an idiot.
+In the end, you’ll look like an idiot.